-Symptoms of pleural effusion in dogs can start off mild when only a small amount of fluid has accumulated in the chest, but they will get progressively worse as more fluid builds up.
-Pleural effusion can, itself, be a symptom of other underlying conditions.
-If you see the following signs of pleural effusion in your dog, get to your veterinarian right away.
+Symptoms of pleural effusion in dogs can start off mild when only a small amount of fluid accumulates in the chest, but they will get progressively worse as more fluid builds up.
+The condition, itself, can also be a symptom of other underlying issues.

 - Exercise intolerance

 - Excessive panting or breathing with mouth open

 - Loss of appetite

 - Extending the neck, as if to get air

 - Pale or bluish gums, tongue, or lips